New York State has made breast cancer and prostate cancer screenings free.

 Starting this November, low and moderate income New Yorkers will be able to get comprehensive health care at a significantly […]

-Governor Cuomo and the New York State legislature are making free screenings more widely available for women around New York State.
+Governor Cuomo and the New York State legislature have made breast cancer screenings free and more widely available around New York State.
 HEP is teaming up with partner organizations to organize health fairs and screening events around this initiative.

 Open enrollment for New York State of Health begins on November 1, 2015.
 Building on the previous summits, stakeholders and community leaders will gather at eight regional summits around the state to coordinate plans for outreach and open enrollment.